cqlzn/shared_dropout_layer/README.md

 (3) Rebuild your Caffe.

-(4) Now, use your shared_dropout_layer according to the folloing way:
+(4) Now, use your shared_dropout_layer according to the following way:
 ```
 layer {
   name: "shareddrop"